Pull to refresh

 For decades, cancer genetics meant finding mutations that raise risk.
 Now scientists have found one that lowers it.
 A variant in the MSI2 gene reduces the risk of blood cancers by up to 30% in people who carry two copies—the first protective genetic variant identified against myeloid malignancies.

-The discovery, published January 1, 2026 in Science by researchers from Memorial Sloan Kettering, Harvard, and Vanderbilt, opens a new therapeutic frontier.
+The discovery, published January 1, 2026 in Science by researchers from Memorial Sloan Kettering, Harvard, and Vanderbilt, shows a new strategy for cancer prevention.
 Rather than just identifying who's at risk, the finding points toward interventions that could prevent blood cancer by mimicking what this natural variant does: dial down a protein that precancerous cells need to outcompete healthy ones.

 Key Indicators